 5.50.
-Collective dose is a measure of radiation exposure from a source in a given group of population and can be obtained by multiplying the average dos to the exposed group by the number of individuals in the group [16, 24].
+Collective dose is a measure of radiation exposure from a source in a given group of population and can be obtained by multiplying the average dose to the exposed group by the number of individuals in the group [16, 24].
 When estimating collective doses to the public care should be taken to avoid inappropriate aggregation of, for example, very low individual doses over extended time periods and wide geographical regions, i.e. truncating conditions should be set [16].
+Collective dose should only be used in the comparison of options, and any truncation applied to the calculations must be consistent so that the comparisons are valid.